hmtanbir/sanda/README.md

 ## Default Roles

 Sanda comes with these `admin` & `user` roles out of the box.
-For details, open the User model class.
+For details, If you want to add more role, open `config/roles.yml` file.

 ## Routes Documentation